make-a-demo-tool-in-rust/make-a-demo-tool-in-rust.github.io/source/1-3-jit.html.md

 ~~~

 By convention we have to start our program with the function prologue and end
 with the epilogue.
-If you were writing assembly in Linux or Mac:
+If you were writing assembly on Linux or Mac:

 ~~~ asm
 ; prologue